Remember (2015 film): Production

 Benjamin August, a Jewish writer from New Jersey living in Los Angeles and who had never written a produced film before, told Canadian Jewish News that the concept of Remember "started... with wanting to write a movie starring an older man."
 He felt elderly actors received few leading parts and that old characters are sympathetic.
 August sent his screenplay in to Canadian producer Robert Lantos, who envisioned Egoyan as the ideal director.

 On April 30, 2014, it was announced that the film would be directed by Egoyan, and would star Christopher Plummer, Martin Landau, Dean Norris, Bruno Ganz, Heinz Lieven, and Jürgen Prochnow.
 Egoyan said the film came at a time when the last of the Holocaust survivors and criminals were alive, and that trials underway in Germany also made the film timely.
 Time magazine specifically noted that the trial of Reinhold Hanning was in the news.
 The director claimed to find August's story unconventional and a "high-risk venture".
-Plummer, who was Egoyan's first and only choice for the part of Zev, stated he was also attracted to the project for its unconventional take on a historic subject.
+Plummer, who was Egoyan's only choice for the part of Zev, stated he was also attracted to the project for its unconventional take on a historic subject.

 Principal photography began on July 14, 2014, with scenes filmed in Sault Ste.
 Marie, Ontario and northern Ontario.
 For the scene in which Zev kills John Kurlander, Egoyan intended to use a stunt double for Plummer, but Plummer demanded he perform the scene himself.
 Plummer later told CBC News, "For a moment, I was a little bit pissed off....
 Because it made me feel suddenly rather old."
 However, he admitted firing the gun "frightened" him because "they pack the kick of an elephant" and that he was "terrified" of the dog in the scene.
 Dean Norris said Plummer used this fear in his performance.
 The film had a $13 million budget.

 Release

 On May 11, 2015, A24 acquired distribution rights to the film.
 Remember was screened in the main competition section of the 72nd Venice International Film Festival on September 10, 2015, where it received a 10-minute standing ovation, and also screened at the 2015 Toronto International Film Festival.
 The film was released in Canada on October 23, 2015.
 The film was released on DirecTV Cinema in the United States on December 17, 2015.
-The film was originally scheduled to open in the U.S in a limited release on January 15, 2016, but was delayed until February 12.
+The film was originally scheduled to open in the U.S. in a limited release on January 15, 2016, but was delayed until February 12.
 It was then delayed again until March 11, 2016.